Claude Nau: Career

 Nau was a successful lawyer practising in Paris.
 He was recruited by the Guise family in 1574 to be Mary's secretary.
 Jean Champhuon, sieur du Ruisseau, an advocate who married Nau's sister Claire in 1563, also joined Mary's service.
 An account of the death of Mary, Queen of Scots, mentions that Ruisseau was Claude Nau's brother-in-law, a beau frere, and Albert Fontenay was Claude Nau's brother or half brother.

-Nau was presented by the Duke of Guise, Mary's nephew, to Henri III of France.
+Nau was presented by the Duke of Guise, Mary's nephew, to Henry III of France.
 The King gave him diplomatic accreditation and sent him to Elizabeth I of England.
 On 29 March 1575, Elizabeth gave him a letter of introduction to the Earl of Shrewsbury the Scottish Queen's keeper at Sheffield Castle.
 Nau was a replacement for the secretary Augustine Raullet.
 He was known to Mary's ally in France, James Beaton, Archbishop of Glasgow.
 Nau was frequently mentioned in Mary's correspondence, and many of his own letters survive.
 In January 1577, Nau sent cipher code keys to his brother-in-law the treasurer Jean de Champhuon, sieur du Ruisseau, to Mr Douglas, to John Lesley, Bishop of Ross, and to Ralph Lygon, for use in their correspondence with Mary.